betarixm/paranode/docs/proposal-architecture.md

 Now it's time to deep dive into each two phase with specific step.

 ### First Phase
-To exploit all the Workers in parallel, we have to distribute the sort-thing into each Worker.
+To exploit all the Workers in parallel, we have to distribute the recordes into each Worker.

 #### Step1: Data Sampling
 - Sample a small subset of records from each Worker Node.